Monnoroch/ColorHighlighter/README.md

     - A percentage from `0%` to `100%`

 ### Variables file
-You may define a `color_variables_file` in your `.sublime-project` to include all Less/SASS/SCSS/Stylus color variables from that file as context for every file you edit.
+You may define a list or string `color_variables_files` in your `.sublime-project` to include all Less/SASS/SCSS/Stylus color variables from that file as context for every file you edit.
 (Currently, only absolute paths are supported).

+> NOTE: The older `color_variables_file` is still supported but now deprecated.
+It can only contain a string for a single file, not a list.

 ```js
 {